ABOUT MUSLIM FAMILY DAY

 ICNA has been at the forefront of outreach activities since its inception four decades ago.
 ICNA has formed several coalitions with organizations of other faiths to help bridge the gap between Muslims and the larger American public.
 Today, ICNA’s outreach project WhyIslam has become the source point for accurate and easily accessible information on Islam and Muslims for millions of Americans through its toll-free hotline, websites, free publications and the hundreds of information booths and presentations organized across the nation.

 ICNA organizes Islamic educational activities from neighborhoods to the national level.

 ICNA has been organizing an annual convention for the Muslim community for 33 years.
 Thousands attend this convention where relevant themes are expounded upon by some of the most knowledgeable Islamic Scholars.
 A wide array of vibrant parallel activities and programs are held for women, youth, children and the general public.
 A lively Bazaar compliments the other segments of the convention.
 For one weekend, a major U.S. city transforms into a Muslim metropolis.

 ‘The Message’ is ICNA’s monthly news magazine.
-Month after month, it delivers stories and articles that keep Muslims informed about the contemporary world.
+Month after month, it delivers stories and articles that keep Muslims informed about valium.
 This information helps us properly convey the message of Islam.
 ‘The Message’ magazine is published separately in the U.S. and Canada.

 Islamic Learning Foundation is an educational institute that offers courses on Islam with the objective of enriching the lives of Muslims and Muslim Youth in particular by enlightening their minds and affecting their hearts with sound knowledge of Islamic Shariah.